martyn-smith/Eastmann-Adversarial/README.md

 Fortran:

 Simply run make in the implementations directory to compile.
 The makefile compiles and datestamps the binary in debug and release mode, then updates the symlink (so invoking ./te always invokes the latest build), and test runs.
 Keeping older binaries is for use in case of regression, though this probably isn't that useful.

-Python:

-Simply run teprob.py in the Pythonised directory.

 Program Loop
 ---